djplaner/canvas-collections/docs/install_userscript.md

 > :warning: canvas-collections is still under construction :construction:

 If you cannot add Javascript to a Canvas instance, you can still use canvas-collections by installing it as a userscript.
-The two or three step process - explained below - is:
+The two step process - explained below - is:
 1. Install a userscript manager - for example, [TamperMonkey](https://www.tampermonkey.net/)
 2. Install the canvas-collections userscript
-3. Configure the userscript (optional)

 > :question: You install a [userscript manager](https://en.wikipedia.org/wiki/Userscript_manager) into your web browser (not surprisingly) to help manage [userscripts](https://en.wikipedia.org/wiki/Userscript).
 Small Javascript programs that your browser will run when you view specific web pages.
 Userscripts customise those web pages to better suit your purposes. e.g. to modify a Canvas modules page to show canvas-collections.